paymill/paymill-example-ios-parse-honeystore/README.md

 Our iOS application has 5 view controllers

-* PMLDefaultViewController: This is main controller of our application, on this controller we decide if there is active user, or ask user to SingIn.
+* PMLDefaultViewController: This is main controller of our application, on this controller we decide if there is active user, or ask user to SignIn.
-* PMLCheckoutViewController: This is base class for view controllers where have cart button, for example PMLProductDetailsViewController and PMLStoreViewController .
+* PMLCheckoutViewController: This is base class for view controllers where we have cart button, for example PMLProductDetailsViewController and PMLStoreViewController .
 * PMLStoreViewController: in this view controller we are dealing with products that user can buy, this is the front screen of our store.
 It present simple table controller with predefined cells.
 For better view we predefine every cell and implement them in PMLProductTableViewCell.
-* PMLProductDetailsViewController: On this view we show detailed information for selected product, here we have 'add to card' button, so user can add this product in his cart.
+* PMLProductDetailsViewController: On this view we show detailed information for selected product, here we have 'add to cart' button, so user can add this product in his cart.
-* PMLPaymentViewController: This controller is care for our payments and orders, on it we make actual checkout.
+* PMLPaymentViewController: This controller takes care for our payments and orders, on it we make actual checkout.

 **Handling the credit cards**

  Once the user selects his orders, he goes to *PMLPaymentViewController*.
 And here we use another very useful library: CardIo.
- Using CardIo you avoid the boring impltementation of all controls that are needed for entering credit card info.
-Before use it you must register in CardIo wesite and get CardIoToken.
+ Using CardIo you avoid the boring implementation of all controls that are needed for entering credit card info.
+Before use it, you must register in CardIo website and get CardIoToken.
  After that put your TOKEN in

 ```objective-c